-The national residential sector is of great concern in many countries due to its rapid increase and large pro-portion in the total energy use and CO_2 emissions in the recent decade.
-Nationally, the average value of energy use of the residential sector accounts for nearly 30% of the total energy use by all the sectors in the society and gives more than one sixth of the carbon emissions globally (Stanley et al. 2016).
-Compared to other countries, the percentage of the residential energy consumption (REC) in the national energy consumption in China provides a reference for the 12.45% in 2016, lower than the world average (National Bureau of Statistics of China 2018).
-However, the residential energy consumption increases rapidly year by year due to the improvement of the living standard, and it is expected to reach the level as high as in developed countries.
-Hence, much attention on energy conservation of residential buildings regionally or nationally has been increasingly paid (Nie and Kemp 2014).
+Keywords: urban residential energy information system, citywide building energy management, cluster analysis, case study decade.
+Nationally, the average value of energy use of the residential sector accounts for nearly 30% of the total energy use by all the sectors in the society, and gives more than one sixth of the carbon emissions globlely (Stanley et al., 2016).
+Compared to other countries, the percentage of the residential energy consumption (REC) in the national energy consumption in China provides a reference for the 11.7% in 2015, lower than the world average (China Statistics Press, 2017).
+However, the residential energy consumption increases rapidly year by year, due to the improvement of the living standard, and it is expected to reach the level as high as in developed countries.
+Hence much attention on energy conservation of residential buildings at regional or national wide has been increasingly paid (Nie and Kemp 2014).
 From the perspective of national or regional energy conservation, the lack of empirical data demonstrating the relationship between influencing factors and building energy performance becomes one of the primary barriers in residential energy efficiency management.
-A citywide residential energy information database and reasonable analytical methodologies provide quantitative analysis with plentiful basic data, which help increase the knowledge about the local real estate situation, explore energy efficiency opportunities and measures, financial investment, and market trend in the local building stocks, and make the reasonable policies as well (Monteiro et al. 2018).
-Very few databases have been established in USA and Europe covering only the building information and energy use, while there are lack of a comprehensive indices system and database of residential energy efficiency information for Chinese condition (Mathew et al. 2015; European Commission 2017; Zhou et al. 2012).
+A citywide residential energy information database and reasonable analytical methodologies provide quantitative analysis with plentiful basic data, which help increase the knowledge about the local real estate situation, explore energy efficiency opportunities and measures, financial investment, and market trend in the local building stocks, and make the reasonable policies as well (Monteiro et al. 2017).
+Very few databases have been established in U.S.A and Europe covering only the building information and energy use, while there are lack of a comprehensive indices system and database of residential energy efficiency information for Chinese condition (Mathew et al., 2015; European commission, 2017, Zhou. et al., 2012).
 In order to support residential energy efficiency management in a city from the perspective of data collection and analytic methodology development, it is very meaningful to set up a comprehensive residential energy information database, covering all the necessary information.
 Such a database may include data of energy use, the main influencing factors of both building itself and external environment, and the environmental and social economic effect, etc. Scientific analyses should be conducted based on the empirical data so that meaningful strategies can be made to guide the energy efficiency work of different Chinese cities.